philchuang/MvvmNotificationChainer/README.md

 }
 ```

-The manager helps to provide, consolidate, and configure multiple `NotificationChain`s for a parent object.
-Note that this doesn't have to be a ViewModel, it's really for any class that implements or depends on `INotifyPropertyChanged`.
+The manager helps to provide, consolidate, and configure multiple `NotificationChain`s for a notifying object.
+Note that this doesn't have to be a ViewModel, it's really for any class that implements or depends on `INotifyPropertyChanged` (or `PropertyChangedEventHandler`s).

 `[CallerMemberName]` is used so that there is compile-time property name safety w/o using `Expression<Func<T>>`, and then you don't have to specify the dependentPropertyName parameter.

 The `NotificationChain.On` methods to supply a lambda Expression to specify which changed properties to watch.

-Each chain is smart enough to call `Register()` just once - therefore you can use `Expression<Func<T>>`; to have compile-time property name safety but only pay the performance penalty for the initial call.
+Each chain is smart enough to call `Configure()` just once - therefore you can use `Expression<Func<T>>`; to have compile-time property name safety but only pay the performance penalty for the initial call.
 After `Finish()` is called, the other methods won't do anything.

 Usage
 -----